 Since 1999, he has worked for The Fresh Air Fund and currently serves as the Assistant Director at Sharpe Reservation.
 He was instrumental in redesigning the Fresh Air Farm program and developed a comprehensive farm and nutrition program for New York City youth.
 The program not only introduces farm animals and husbandry to the campers, but also engages them in best practices in agriculture while combining a garden-to-kitchen component that encourages healthy eating choices.
 During his tenure at Sharpe, he introduced a camp-wide composting initiative in which all campers participate, integrating environmental awareness into their everyday activities.

 He considers himself not only an educator but a lifelong learner and in 2011 enrolled in Cornell Cooperative Extension’s Master Naturalist program.
 Since enrolling, he has collected data on migrating eels with the Hudson River Estuary Program and given public presentations in several counties on “Beaver: Meet the Neighbors” and “Native Bees: The Unstung Hero”.

 Tim is a Past President of the New York State Outdoor Education Association that has been promoting education in the outdoors since 1968.
-Currently, he serves on the Stony Kill Foundation Board of Directors.
+Currently, he serves on the President of the Stony Kill Foundation Board of Directors.